 HydroTrek has multiple software modules that integrate IoT, SCADA and Analytics.
-These modules are a key subset of the smart ecosystem that can include other components such as the SmartWise products.
+These modules are a key subset of the smart ecosystem that can include other components.

 HydroTrek software for water distribution systems from Global Quality Corp.
 (GQC) utilizes SCADA (Supervisory Control and Data Acquisition) data to modify the model behavior in a “live” mode or in a “history” mode and can actively “re-calibrate” a planning model at a fraction of the usual cost.
 HydroTrek output often matches SCADA data because its algorithms accurately modify the model in real-time.
 This advanced functionality has been field-tested at both small and large utilities.